-Upcoming!
-This page will be a summary of different past and ongoing visual projects (2013-)
+This page is continually updated and provides a summary of past and present visual projects (2012-today)

 2010-2018 social moWEments

-social moWEments is a collection of photographs taken between 2010 and 2018 and mainly in Sweden that captures the “we” of movements, that is, movements as collectives of belonging.
+social moWEments is a collection of photographs taken between 2010 and 2018 and mainly in Sweden that captures the “We” of movements, that is, movements as collectives of belonging.
 It all started when I was abroad as a student.
 I was in a crowded capital and although I was not alone, I felt lonely and as if I did not belong to anything.
 One day, as I was strolling around, I found a crowd “within the crowd”, a group of people demonstrating for a cause.
-Even though I was not part of the group, I supported the cause and was in a way part of the movement.
-It made such a difference to walk with them.
+Even though I was not part of the group, I supported the cause and considered myself being a part of the movement.
+The feeling of belonging was taken to another level when we walked together, side by side.
 This is how I became interested in visual portrayals of movements and how the “we” is performed, how movements move from walks in the streets onto the built environment and the banners, from one city to another, across countries.
 Movements can also be still, as in sitting protests.
 They over time can also “move” into dissolution of groups and members.
-Some of the photographs are taken in feminist and anti-racist settings that I have been active in.

 2013 Space-Time Imaginaries in Reactionary Community Creations: Gentrification Resistance in the Area of Køpi in Berlin